This chapter provides an introduction to the Cisco Internet Streamer Content Delivery System (CDS). This chapter has the following major topics:

 Note For service aware routing, some of the services running on a Service Engine are protocol based.
 When protocol-based services associated with a protocol engine are stopped on a Service Engine, the Service Router excludes this Service Engine from the list of possible Service Engines that can serve requests for this type of content.
 The Service Router identifies the protocol engine that will serve the request based on the user-agent in the request.
 For example, if some Windows Media Engine-related services are stopped, the Service Engine can still serve Web Engine requests.
 However, if the request for Web Engine content is sent from a Windows Media Player, the Service Router excludes the Service Engine from the list of possible Service Engines that can serve the request.

-Note For service aware routing, when a threshold is exceeded for all Service Engines, the Service Engine redirects the client request to the origin server if an alternate domain is not configured.
-If an alternate domain is configured, the alternate domain takes precedence.
+Note For service aware routing, if a threshold is exceeded for all Service Engines, the Service Engine redirects the client request to the origin server if a last-resort alternate domain is not configured.
+If a last-resort alternate domain is configured, the alternate domain takes precedence over the origin server.
 For a managed-live URL, if the origin server does not match the source of the live program, the above case fails.
 For the above case to work, the origin server host must be configured to match the live program source.
 In addition, the origin server stream name must be the same as the live program name.